hashcloak/Meson-docker/README.rst

 Katzenpost Mixnet Docker
 ========================

-This docker-compose configuration is a fork of the [katzenpost docker configuration](https://github.com/katzenpost/docker).
+This docker-compose configuration is a fork of the `katzenpost docker configuration`_.
 This configuration contains Meson-specific configs and is meant to be used in combination with the **server** and **authority** repositories.
 It is meant for testing client and server mix network components as part of the core Katzenpost developer work flow.
 It should be obvious that this docker-compose situation is not meant for production use.

 1. build the mix server docker image
 ::